ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 ---

-## Course Engagement (5%)
+## Course Engagement (10%)

 Active Course Engagement is vital for success in this course.
 Weekly readings and textbook exercises present the course material and provide the background needed to complete problem sets and prepare for exams.
-Students are encouraged to take notes summarizing topics covered in class and while working through, zyBooks exercises and labs.
-Students are encouraged to utilize office hours and send questions via email and text.
+Students are encouraged to take notes summarizing topics covered in class and while working through textbook exercises.
+Throughout the semester, students will be asked to complete assigned readings and short exercises as part of the Course Engagement grade.
+These activities are designed to help students prepare for class and actively engage with course material.
+These exercises may include brief written responses, short online submissions, or in-class activities.
+In some cases, students may be asked to demonstrate engagement by answering questions, participating in discussions, or applying concepts during class.
+Completion and thoughtful participation, rather than perfection, are the primary expectations for these activities.
+Students are encouraged to ask questions during class sessions, utilize office hours, and send questions via email and text.

-**Course Engagement grades** are recorded after each exam: 13 points after Exam #1, 13 points after Exam #2, 13 points after Exam #3, and 11 points after Final Exam.
-Scores are based on attendance, in-class work, weekly assignments, timely completion of zyBooks exercises and labs, communication with the instructor (such as asking questions or sharing insights), a participation self-reflection, and the instructor’s observations. **Course Engagement is not a single assignment but a cumulative assessment of participation and engagement over time.**
+**Course Engagement grades** are recorded after each exam: 25 points after Exam #1, 25 points after Exam #2, 30 points after Exam #3, and 20 points after Final Exam.
+Scores are based on attendance, in-class work, weekly assignments, textbook exercises, communication with the instructor (such as asking questions or sharing insights), a participation self-reflection, and the instructor’s observations. **Course Engagement is not a single assignment but a cumulative assessment of participation and engagement over time.**

 ### Attendance